To the Hilbert class field from the hypergeometric modular function: Hypergeometric modular functions and arithmetic triangle groups

 Moreover Takeuchi showed that the quaternion algebra $\ds{\bm{B} =\left( \frac{a,b}{F} \right)}$ corresponding to $\Delta =\Delta (e_1,e_2,e_3)$ $\quad (e_1\leq e_2\leq e_3)$ is given by

 \begin{rem} The class number $h(F)$ of $F$ is always equal to 1. \end{rem} \begin{rem} We are interested in the unit group $\Gamma^{+}(\bm{B},\mathcal{O})$.
-In the following Table 2.1 there are two cases, Class II and Class XII, where it is not a triangle group but is a quadrangle group.
+In the following Table 2.1 there are two cases, (2) and (12), where it is not a triangle group but is a quadrangle group.
 We exclude these cases in the following argument. \end{rem}

 { {\center ~ 3mm

 3mm {\centerline{Table 2.1:List of norm 1 groups, unit groups and normalizer groups according to K. Takeuchi \cite{Tku2} } } } } 5mm